Full Stack

 USB

-The first two options will teach you how to conduct serial communication over USB1.
+This option will teach you how to conduct serial communication over USB1.
 On your computer you will use Python to create the client.

 BLE

-The last two options will teach you how to communicate with BLE2.
+This option will teach you how to communicate with BLE2.
 You will develop an app for your phone using Swift and SwiftUI.

 Swift is a programming language made by Apple3 primarily for app development.
 SwiftUI is the framework Apple provides for declaratively designing modern, responsive, and frankly beautiful user interfaces across the Apple ecosystem.